AwareErmine/GameEd-bot/README.md

 GameEd-bot
 ============

+A bot to play cards or use as a mafia moderator
-A bot made with discord.py
+Made with discord.py

 (Invite link in image)